thetrueoneshots/CubeMegaMod/README.md

 	- Nerfing mobs equiped with boomerangs.
 (Damage halved.)
 	- Nerfing mage mobs.
 (Damage halved.)

-### Supplier Gnome Usefullness [ID: 5]
+### Shop Updates [ID: 5]
+- Gem trader shop:
-- Sells 1 artifact for a high price.
+	- Sells 1 artifact for a 1000 gold.
-- Sells 5 healing potions, to support non healing classes in desert and fireland regions.
+	- Sells healing potions, to support non healing classes in desert and fireland regions.
+- Item vendor shop:
+	- Sells special movement items (75g), a void stone (50g) and crafting books (25g, 50g, 75g, 100g).

 ## Installing
 Download the latest version from the releases.
 Put the `CubeMegaMod-v.x.x.x.dll` of one of the releases in your mod folder.
 For usage of the mod, checkout the attached readme.